101 Things to do in Bournemouth – Tower Park

 Food and Drink

-All the junk food is represented at Tower Park.
-KFC, Pizza Express, Pizza Hut, Nando’s, Taco Bell – it’s all here.
+There is a range of fast food chains represented at Tower Park, including KFC, Pizza Express, Nando’s, Slim Chickens and Taco Bell – it’s all here.
 There’s even a Burger King, despite the best efforts of a former, disgruntled employee who burnt the original restaurant down.
-And if all that lot hasn’t done enough damage, there’s The Sweet Spot, which sells traditional and contemporary sweets.

 Tower Park for Children